Central Auckland Playgrounds

 Is Western Park Freemans Bay accessible?

-The 2016 playground upgrade included improvements to accessible play elements and surfaces.
-Accessible toilets are on site.
-The park’s hillside terrain means some sections are steeper than others.
+The 2016 playground redevelopment included accessible surfaces and equipment.
+Accessible toilets are available on site.
+The hillside terrain means some paths and areas have steeper gradients.

 Is there parking at Western Park?

+No dedicated car park exists.
 Street parking is available on Ponsonby Road and surrounding streets.
-The park does not have a dedicated car park.

 What other parks are near Western Park Freemans Bay?

-Grey Lynn Park (pump track, flying fox, paddling pool) and Western Springs Lakeside Park (ecological playground, Auckland Zoo, MOTAT) are both nearby in the inner-west suburbs.
+Grey Lynn Park and Western Springs Lakeside Park are both within a short distance in the inner-west Auckland suburbs.